 7. “For every barrel shipped out, six to 12 barrels of tailings waste is produced.”
 (A quote from Paul Belanger, who is described as a former oilsands worker and current co-chair of Keepers of the Athabasca)

 If this was true, just considering mining operations alone (which as we’ve noted National Geographic did not), it would mean that up to 2.8 billion litres of tailings waste is created every day.
 That would mean that in one year, up to 1.022 trillion litres of tailings waste would accumulate.
 Seems a bit off, since it is accepted that a total 1.3 trillion litres of tailings volume has accumulated since the start of commercial oilsands mining operations in 1967.

 Tailings are a key issue that has to be dealt with, but let’s not blow the challenge exponentially out of proportion.

 8. “Tailings ponds have been growing for more than 50 years with no end in sight and no solution to clean them up…Tar sands operators could reduce their pollution and better manage the tailings waste problems, but they’re reluctant to spend the money.”

 Improving tailings management is a slow process, but important strides are being made.
-It is important to note that many tailings ponds are part of the process of everyday oilsands mining operations, acting as holding basins from which process can be recycled.
+It is important to note that many tailings ponds are functional parts of everyday oilsands mining operations, acting as holding basins from which process water can be recycled.